 Take maintenance: Electric motors are powered by batteries.
 Meaning, there’s basically nothing there that requires any kind of maintenance: no oil changes, no wear out.
 Instead, you get a tug with a life expectancy conventional tow tractors dream of at night.

 Another example: You probably have seen hangars with 8 planes, and 8 tugs.
 Begs the question: Why don’t people share one across the hangar?
 Where’s the famous aviator comradery in that, people?
 The answer to this lies obviously in the risk of damaging other people’s planes when moving them around.
 But if you have a device that safely prevents even the clumsiest user from doing any harm - that device would be the perfect candidate for sharing, wouldn’t it?

-Then there’s savings in personnel, licences and trainings.
+Then there’s savings in personnel, licenses and trainings.
 With a tug that is so simple in operation, you don’t need trained or licensed staff.
-You need a person who’s able to punch a button.
+You need a person who’s able to push a button.

-A person, singular: Go for a remote controlled electric aircraft tug and you eliminate the wingman, eliminate the wingman and you eliminate manpower needed to move your machines.
+One person, singular: Go for a remote controlled electric aircraft tug and you eliminate the wingman and you eliminate manpower needed to move your machines.
 You don’t need that extra pair of eyes - you can literally see for yourself.

-So, what you need is a remote controlled & super-safe-to-use device, and boom: You got the quickest ROI industrywide (yes, we’re talking about our own tugs).
+So, what you need is a remote controlled and super-safe-to-use device, and boom: You got the quickest ROI industrywide (yes, we’re talking about our own tugs).

 5. Stacks of Planes = Stacks of Money

 Ever tried tight turns with a conventional tow tractor?
 Hard, isn’t it?
 Electric aircraft tugs are much more elegant in moving planes, though Mototok exclusively provides a system that performs 90 degree turns by turning on the spot, reducing shunting space to an absolute minimum.
 And due to low height and compact design, exit paths are a thing of the past.